written by Carol Crincoli, Pure Pilates Director

 Sitting for a good part of our day or even long periods of time takes a toll on our bodies, not to mention our brains.
 Even with a proper desk chair, our postures can be compromised, putting undue pressure on our low back.
 This pressure can compress our discs and stress the surrounding muscles and joints.
 Hip flexors will shorten adding more stress on your back as well.

-Working at a standing desk, pacing in your home or office while on a conference call or scheduling quick breaks to step away from the chair are all great options that Jane and I came up with.
-When she can’t pull herself away from her chair, we put together a quick seated stretch routine, where she can run through all these exercises in under 10 minutes, or take a minute or 2 and choose one stretch that her body needs in that particular moment.
+Working at a standing desk, pacing around your home or office while on a conference call or scheduling quick breaks to step away from the chair are simple ways to get out of a seated position.
+If your schedule doesn’t allow for time away from your chair, here’s a quick quick seated stretch routine, where you can run through all the exercises in under 10 minutes.
+Or take a minute or 2 and choose one stretch that your body needs at that moment.
 Easily done while on a phone call, but not recommended when participating in a video conference!

 Hamstring Stretch – Lengthen the back of your leg with this gentle hamstring stretch.
 Avoid rounding forward (you’ve been doing that at your desk) and instead hinge forward at your hips with a long, tall spine.
 Adding a point and flex of your ankle is great to activate the feet and add the calf into the stretch.